Eliane Plewman: Special Operations Executive

 At this time Plewman's older brother, Albert John Browne-Bartroli, was working as an SOE agent in a different part of France.
 He survived the war and was awarded a Distinguished Service Order.
 Browne-Bartroli (codename "Tiburce") had, after undergoing identical training, become head of SOE's Ditcher circuit, which was active in Bourgogne from October 1943 to September 1944, which he led until the Allies' final victory.
 Tiburce received, on 14 July 1944, the biggest parachute drop of arms ever made to the maquis in daylight.

 Capture and imprisonment

-Plewman's organiser Charles Skepper and several other people were arrested in Marseilles about 23 March 1944 when the Gestapo raided a safe house.
+Plewman's organiser Charles Skepper and several other people were arrested in Marseille about 23 March 1944 when the Gestapo raided a safe house.
 The Germans left agents behind in the apartment to arrest any other agents who came to the house.
 The next day Plewman and wireless operator Arthur Steele came to the apartment.
-Plewman was regarded as impulsive by her colleagues and despite suspicions that the safe house was compromised, she rang the doorbell.
+Plewman was regarded as impulsive by her colleagues and, despite suspicions that the safe house was compromised, she rang the doorbell.
 Two Germans opened the door and captured her.
 Plewman was taken to Gestapo headquarters.
 After being interrogated for three or four weeks, she was transferred to Fresnes Prison in Paris where seven other female SOE agents were also incarcerated.
 On 12 May 1944, the eight women were transported to Karlsruhe prison in Germany.